Teaching American Sign Language, MA

 - One official copy of transcripts from all accredited colleges or universities attended since completing high school.
 UNC Alumni need not submit transcripts

-- Submit a 1-2 page statement of educational goals and philosophy
+- Submit a 1-2 page statement of educational goals and philosophy.
+(You will upload this after you have completed and submitted the online application.)

 - All applicants will be required to demonstrate ASL proficiency prior to acceptance to the TASL Program.
 To comply with practicum agency/school requirements, students may be required to submit evidence that a criminal background check has been completed prior to practicum/field-based experiences.